olubamsGit/Tier-0-Identity-Security-Lab/README.md

 Instead of focusing on theory, this lab simulates real-world identity attack scenarios and analyzes how different identity types affect control, access, and detection.

-> Identity is not just part of the security stack — it is the control plane.
+> Identity is not just part of the security stack, it is the control plane.

 ---